yamiou/astra/docs/retrievingstreamdata.rst

 - Example usage of a listener.
 In practice, the loop over ``astra_temp_update`` should only execute until the application is closed or another application-specific event takes place.

 Once the listener is added, we need to pump the SDK's event loop using the ``astra_temp_update`` function.
-Doing this allows the SDK to check if a frame is available, and if so will, in this case, call the ``depthframeListener::on_frame_ready`` function and pass along a reference to the latest frame.
+Doing this allows the SDK to check if a frame is available, and if so will, in this case, call the ``DepthFrameListener::on_frame_ready`` function and pass along a reference to the latest frame.

 For a more practical example of a listener, continue on to our :doc:`Simple Depth Reader Tutorial <simpledepthreader>`.